edorian/php-coding-standard-generator/README.markdown

         - list <filter>    Prints all available sniffs and if it exists in sniffDocumentation [x], is incomplete [~], or is missing [ ].
         - create <sniff>   Create empty xml structure for the sniff group.
         - todo             Prints a list of all empty description and examples tags.
+        - sync             Create empty xml structure for the sniff and group that not present in sniffDocumentation.

 These basic commands hopefully make it easy to get stared.